gklyne/annalist/documents/installing-annalist.md

 * Python 2.7 (see [Python beginners guide / download](https://wiki.python.org/moin/BeginnersGuide/Download)).
 * virtualenv (includes setuptools and pip; see [virtualenv introduction](http://virtualenv.readthedocs.org/en/latest/virtualenv.html)).

+NOTE: As of version 0.5.11, see discussion below about use of HTTP and HTTPS.
+TL;DR: to test using HTTP, set environment variable OAUTHLIB_INSECURE_TRANSPORT=1

 ## Running as a Docker container